VeritasSoftware/WebRTC/README.md

 In the Local browser, "Invite accepted." is shown.

-Then, in the Local browser, click "Start Call" to start the WebRTC communication."
+Then, in the Local browser, click "Start Call" to start the WebRTC communication.

 When done, click "End Call" in either browser to end the call.